 I trust that English is not a problem as you are already reading this.
 If you are using a translation service, then it might be best if you look for companies that let you perform tests and review jobs in your native language.

-Since these tests take place online, access to a computer and an Internet connection with a reasonable speed is essential for the job.
+Since these tests take place online, access to a computer and an Internet connection with a reasonable speed is essential for test and review jobs.

 You will probably access the sites you need to test via a browser, so make sure that you use a compatible and recent browser.
 Up to date versions of Google Chrome, Firefox and Safari will often be sufficient.

 Some sites may offer testing mobile apps.
 Make sure that you check the requirements before accepting a test job.

 As you perform a test, many companies will require you to record your screen and voice.

 Make sure that your computer can manage all these things simultaneously.
 Older computers may lag or crash.

 Tests without a good quality of recorded feedback risk disqualification, so investing in a microphone or headset may be a good idea.

 Qualities of a good tester

 One of the first things that distinguish a good tester is the ability to read instructions.
 Every test comes with instructions about what to do (or not do) and the test goal.

 You must think out loud.
 Make sure you have a quiet room where you can perform the test to prevent too much background noise.